TaitoUnited/taito-cli/README.md

 #### Common variables

 All settings defined in `taito-config.sh` are visible for plugins.
-Additionally the following environment variables are exported by taito-cli:
+See [configuration](#configuration) chapter for more info.
+Additionally the following environment variables are defined by taito-cli:

 * **taito_env**: The selected environment (e.g. local, feat-NAME, dev, test, stag, canary, prod)
 * **taito_target_env**: TODO ....